freitas-rodrigo/CrystallizationMechanismsFromML/README.md

 This repository hosts a collection of custom code and scripts accompanying the journal publication:

 ["Uncovering the effects of interface-induced ordering of liquid on crystal growth using Machine Learning"
-Rodrigo Freitas and Evan Reed.
+Rodrigo Freitas and Evan Reed
 Nature Communications
 arXiv:1909.05915](https://arxiv.org/abs/1909.05915).